 How Does Pain Work?

 One of the more notable first depictions of pain was drawn by Rene Descartes in the 17th century.
 Pain was described very simply.
 When a painful stimulus creates tissue damage, your nerves tell your brain, and you experience pain.
 That’s it.
 The problem with this is it’s vastly incomplete.
-Yes, that is the primary reason we have pain the 1st time with an injury, but pain can then linger for other reasons than tissue injury.
+Yes, that is the primary reason we have pain the first time with an injury, but pain can then linger for other reasons than tissue injury.

 As you can see below, pain is much more complicated.
 It involves all of the factors described below.
-The stressors we have in all of these other areas, the more they fuel the pain fire.
+The more stressors we have in all of these other areas, the more they fuel the pain fire.

 Most of those factors above, can be simplified into our 6 Pillars of Health.
 For more info on how to balance and improve upon your 6 Pillars of Health, check out our blog on it.